Lentil Chicken Curry Recipe

 - 2 Bay leaves

-- Season chicken – Cut the chicken into bite-size pieces.
-Place in a medium bowl and season with salt, pepper, and 1 tsp of curry powder – combine well and leave to marinate for 15 mins.Pro tip – This chicken can be left to marinate for up to 12 hours in the fridge.
+- Season chicken – Cut the chicken into bite-sized pieces.
+Place in a medium bowl, then season with salt, pepper, and 1 tsp of curry powder, and combine well.
+Leave to marinate for 15 mins.500 g Chicken thighs

-- Saute chicken – In a heavy bottom saute pan or cast-iron skillet, add 1 tbsp oil.
-Saute the chicken on medium-high heat for 2 to 3 minutes.
+- Sauté chicken – In a heavy-bottom saute pan or cast-iron skillet, add 1 tbsp oil.
+Sauté the chicken on medium-high heat for 2 to 3 minutes.
 Remove from the pan and keep warm.
-Pro tip -We want to get some color on the chicken, not cook it.
-It will cook later in the sauce.
+(The chicken is not cooked at this point).2 tbsp Oil

-- Saute – To the same pan, add remaining oil – Saute onions for a minute.
+- Sauté – To the same pan, add remaining oil – Sauté onions for a minute.
 Then add the curry leaves and bay leaves.
 Followed by the grated ginger and minced garlic.
-Saute for 2 minutes.
+Saute for 2 minutes.1 med Onions, 4 Curry leaves, 3 -inch piece Fresh Ginger, 4 large Garlic cloves, 2 Bay leaves

-- Curry – Next, add the chopped tomatoes and curry powder.
-Saute until you get a nice aroma of the spices – about 2 minutes.
+- Curry – Next, add the chopped tomatoes and remaining curry powder.
+Sauté on medium low heat until you get a nice aroma of the spices – about 2 minutes.1 Tomato, 3 – 4 tbsp Curry powder

 - Chicken – Next, return the chicken back to the pan along with the coconut milk and remaining water or broth.
-Cover and cook for 15 minutes until lentils are soft.
+Cover and cook for 15 minutes until lentils are soft.1 cup Coconut Milk

 - Serve over steamed rice or Indian bread like chapati or naan